oSoWoSo/DistroHopper/README.md

  `dh`

- or for TUI version (Download and run from/into same directory)

- `dh -t`
+  And you will see what next...

 ## Desktop files

  All desktop files will be storred in your .config in directories /distrohopper/ready and supported

- Fell free to link them anywhere you want...
+ Fell free to copy them anywhere you want...